livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Remote node identity when applicable.
 * Trace identifier.

-All inputs are treated as untrusted and must be validated.
+All inputs are treated as untrusted and validated.

-### 4.2 Outputs
+### 5.2 Outputs

 The Graph Manager returns:

-* For writes, an acceptance or rejection result for the entire envelope.
+* For writes, acceptance or rejection for the entire envelope.
-* For accepted writes, assigned global sequence values and created identifiers when required by the caller.
+* For accepted writes, assigned global sequence values and created identifiers when required.
-* For reads, a result set containing only authorized objects, as visible from the executing application context.
+* For reads, result sets containing only authorized objects filtered by default visibility rules.
-* For all failures or rejections, a structured error code and a narrow reason suitable for propagation and logging.
+* For failures or rejections, structured error codes and narrow reasons suitable for propagation and logging.

 Side effects include:

-* Persisted state mutations for accepted writes.
+* Persisted state mutations.
 * Post commit event publication.
 * Audit and diagnostics logging.

-### 4.3 Trust boundaries
+### 5.3 Trust boundaries

-The Graph Manager relies on the following components as authorities:
+The Graph Manager relies on:

-* Schema Manager for type existence, type mapping, structural validation, value constraints, and domain membership used for sync participation metadata.
+* Schema Manager for type existence, mapping, validation, value constraints, and domain membership.
-* ACL Manager for allow or deny decisions on read and write operations, including rules that depend on graph structure and distance.
+* ACL Manager for allow or deny decisions, masking requirements, and distance based rules.
-* Storage Manager for transactional persistence and allocation of globally ordered sequence identifiers.
+* Storage Manager for transactional persistence and sequence allocation.
 * Event Manager for event delivery.

-The Graph Manager does not trust callers to provide correct type identifiers, ownership metadata, sync scope, or safe values.
+The Graph Manager does not trust callers to supply correct types, ownership, sync scope, or safe values.

-## 5. Allowed and forbidden behaviors
+## 6. Allowed and forbidden behaviors

-### 5.1 Explicitly allowed behaviors
+### 6.1 Explicitly allowed behaviors

 The Graph Manager allows:

-* Write envelopes from local services, subject to schema validation and authorization.
+* Write envelopes from local services after validation and authorization.
-* Write envelopes from State Manager for remote application, subject to schema validation, authorization, and additional restrictions conveyed by OperationContext.
+* Write envelopes from State Manager for remote application under additional context restrictions.
-* Read requests for Parents, Attributes, Edges, and Ratings, subject to authorization and application context.
+* Read requests for Parents, Attributes, Edges, and Ratings.
-* Reads of objects owned by other applications, when explicitly permitted by schema visibility and ACL rules.
+* Cross application reads when explicitly permitted by schema visibility and ACL rules.
-* Bounded adjacency reads, such as attributes under a parent, edges adjacent to a parent, and ratings attached to a target, subject to authorization.
+* Bounded adjacency reads.
-* Bounded traversal reads required to support authorization checks that depend on graph distance, subject to strict resource limits.
+* Bounded traversal strictly for authorization support.
+* Default visibility filtering driven by Ratings.
+* Explicit reads that opt out of default visibility filtering.
+* Snapshot bounded reads when supported.

-### 5.2 Explicitly forbidden behaviors
+### 6.2 Explicitly forbidden behaviors

 The Graph Manager forbids:

-* Persisted graph writes performed by any other component.
+* Persisted graph writes from any other component.
-* Any bypass of schema validation or authorization evaluation.
+* Bypassing schema validation or authorization.
-* Returning any object or object field to a caller when authorization does not permit the read.
+* Returning unauthorized data.
 * Writing into another application’s graph.
-* Creating or mutating edges that span application ownership boundaries.
+* Creating or mutating cross ownership edges.
-* Caller supplied values for storage controlled fields, including global sequencing and sync participation metadata.
+* Caller supplied storage controlled fields.
-* Partial application of write envelopes.
+* Partial envelope application.
-* Emitting mutation events prior to a successful commit.
+* Emitting events prior to commit.
-* Exposing unbounded queries or traversals that can cause unbounded scans, unbounded memory growth, or unbounded response sizes.
+* Unbounded queries or traversals.
-* Using foreign application graphs as implicit traversal intermediates unless explicitly permitted by schema and ACL rules.
+* Using foreign graphs as implicit traversal intermediates.
+* Issuing raw SQL or direct storage calls.
+All access goes through Storage Manager.
+* Leaking existence through error surfaces when masking is required.

-## 6. Write path behavior
+## 7. Write path behavior

-### 6.1 Processing order
+### 7.1 Processing order

-For each received write envelope, Graph Manager enforces the following order:
+For each write envelope:

-* Envelope structural validation.
+* Structural validation.
-* Per operation schema validation and type resolution.
+* Schema validation and type resolution.
-* Per operation authorization evaluation.
+* Authorization evaluation.
-* Acquisition of the serialized write context.
+* Serialized write context acquisition.
-* Sequence allocation, sync participation metadata derivation, and persistence.
+* Sequence allocation and persistence.
 * Transaction commit.
-* Post commit event publication and logging.
+* Event publication and logging.

-No later step occurs if an earlier step fails.
+Failure at any stage aborts the envelope.

-### 6.2 Envelope structural validation
+### 7.2 Structural validation

-The Graph Manager validates that:
+The Graph Manager validates:

-* The envelope targets exactly one `app_id`.
+* Single `app_id`.
-* Each operation is a supported graph mutation kind.
+* Supported operation kinds.
-* Each operation includes required identifiers and references for its kind.
+* Required identifiers and references.
-* The envelope does not attempt to supply storage controlled fields.
+* Absence of storage controlled fields.
-* Internal references are consistent.
+* Internal reference consistency.

-Structural validation failure rejects the entire envelope.
+Failure rejects the envelope.

-### 6.3 Schema validation and type resolution
+### 7.3 Schema validation

-For each operation, Graph Manager invokes Schema Manager to:
+Schema Manager validates:

-* Validate that the operation kind is permitted for the referenced type.
-* Map `type_key` to internal identifiers used by storage.
-* Validate value representations and constraints for Attribute and Rating operations.
-* Provide domain membership needed to derive sync participation metadata.
+* Operation kind compatibility.
+* Type resolution.
+* Value constraints.
+* Domain membership.

-Schema Manager rejections reject the entire envelope.
+Any rejection aborts the envelope.

-### 6.4 Authorization evaluation
+### 7.4 Authorization evaluation

-For each operation, Graph Manager invokes ACL Manager with:

-* OperationContext.
-* Object kind and type identifiers.
-* Ownership and authorship metadata required for evaluation.
-* Local or remote mode, and remote identity metadata when applicable.

-Any denial rejects the entire envelope.
+ACL Manager evaluates each operation.
+Any denial aborts the envelope.

-### 6.5 Sequencing and persistence
+### 7.5 Sequencing and persistence

-For accepted envelopes, Graph Manager:
+For accepted envelopes:

-* Obtains strictly increasing global sequence identifiers through Storage Manager within a serialized write context.
+* Global sequence values are allocated.
-* Persists all operations within a single transaction.
+* All operations persist in one transaction.
-* Derives and writes sync participation metadata from schema domain definitions only.
+* Sync metadata is derived solely from schema.
-* Releases the serialized write context after commit.
+* Serialized context is released after commit.

-Graph Manager does not perform event publication or network related work while holding the serialized write context.

-### 6.6 Post commit events
+### 7.6 Post commit events

-After commit, Graph Manager publishes semantic events via Event Manager.
-Events include:
+Events are emitted only after commit and must include:

 * `app_id`.
-* Affected object kinds and identifiers.
-* The global sequence range for the committed envelope.
-* Trace identifier when available.

-Event payloads exclude sensitive values unless explicitly required by the consumer and permitted by applicable read authorization rules.

-## 7. Read path behavior

-### 7.1 Read surface

-The Graph Manager provides read operations over persisted graph objects, limited to:

-* Direct reads by identifier for Parents, Attributes, Edges, and Ratings.
-* Bounded adjacency reads limited to direct relationships.
-* Minimal header reads required for validation and authorization evaluation.

-Read operations execute within a single application context.
-Object ownership may belong to a different application if explicitly permitted.

-### 7.2 Read processing order

-For each read request, Graph Manager enforces:

-* Structural validation of request parameters.
-* Authorization evaluation through ACL Manager for the requested read scope.
-* Storage reads through Storage Manager.
-* Result filtering to ensure only authorized objects are returned.

-If authorization cannot be determined, the read is rejected.

-### 7.3 Authorization on reads

-Read authorization is mandatory.
-Graph Manager:

-* Invokes ACL Manager for the read operation using OperationContext and requested scope.
-* Applies allow or deny outcomes per object.
-* Ensures no unauthorized identifiers or fields are returned.

-### 7.4 Resource limits on reads

-Read operations must be bounded.
+* Object identifiers sufficient for re fetch.
+* Global sequence range.
+* Trace identifier.

+Event failure never rolls back committed state.

+## 8. Read semantics and behavior

+### 8.1 Read surface

+Supported reads:

+* Direct reads by identifier.
+* Bounded adjacency reads.
+* Minimal header reads.
+* Bounded batch reads by identifier.

+Reads execute in one application context.
+Ownership may differ if permitted.

+### 8.2 Read consistency model

+* Reads observe committed state only.
+* No repeatable read guarantee by default.
+* Snapshot binding is optional and explicit.

+### 8.3 Snapshot bounded reads

+When requested and supported:

+* No returned row may have `global_seq` greater than the bound.
+* The bound applies across all object kinds.
+* Failure to enforce safely aborts the read.

+### 8.4 Read processing order

+* Structural validation.
+* Authorization evaluation.
+* Storage reads.
+* Default visibility filtering.
+* Authorization filtering.
+* Response shaping.

+### 8.5 Authorization on reads

+Authorization is mandatory.
+Header reads used for authorization must not leak existence unless permitted.

+### 8.6 Default visibility filtering using Ratings

+Ratings are first class graph objects that can influence default visibility.

+Rules:

+* Visibility filtering applies only after authorization.
+* Suppressing visibility signals exclude objects by default.
+* Explicit inclusion can bypass visibility filtering but never authorization.
+* Rating interpretation is defined by schema and ACL, not by Graph Manager.
+* Rating payloads are opaque to Graph Manager.

+### 8.7 Cross application visibility

+Cross application reads require:

+* Executing application context.
+* Schema level visibility.
+* ACL permission.

+Adjacency and traversal across ownership boundaries require explicit permission at each step.

+### 8.8 Batch read semantics

+* Per item authorization and visibility.
+* Partial results allowed.
+* Whole request fails only on structural or internal failure.

+### 8.9 Error and masking rules

+* Masked reads return not found.
+* Unmasked reads may return permission denied.
+* Batch items follow per item masking rules.

+### 8.10 Resource limits

 Graph Manager enforces:

-* Maximum object count per request.
-* Maximum scan budget for adjacency reads.
-* Rejection of requests exceeding configured limits.

-Limits apply identically for local and remote contexts.

-## 8. Bounded traversal support for authorization

-### 8.1 Purpose

-Some authorization decisions depend on graph distance.
-The Graph Manager provides bounded traversal primitives solely to support such authorization evaluation.

-### 8.2 Traversal boundaries

-Traversal support is restricted to:

-* Fixed maximum depth.
-* Fixed maximum frontier size.
-* Fixed maximum total visited node count.

-Traversal is not a general query mechanism.

-### 8.3 Data exposure constraints

-Traversal operations must not expose more data than required:

-* Results are limited to boolean outcomes or minimal identifiers when permitted.
-* Intermediate traversal state is not exposed unless separately authorized.

-### 8.4 Failure handling for traversal

-Traversal requests are rejected when:

-* Configured limits are exceeded.
-* Required seed objects cannot be resolved.
-* Authorization cannot be evaluated safely.

-Rejections must not leak existence information beyond authorization outcomes.

-## 9. Failure and rejection handling

-### 9.1 Rejection conditions

-Graph Manager rejects write envelopes when:

-* Structural validation fails.
-* Schema validation fails.
-* Authorization is denied.
-* Application ownership rules are violated.
-* Storage controlled fields are supplied.

-Graph Manager rejects read requests when:

-* Structural validation fails.
-* Authorization is denied.
-* Requested bounds exceed configured limits.

-### 9.2 Failure behavior

-On internal failures:

-* No partial writes are committed.
-* Serialized write context is released.
-* A failure result distinct from rejection is returned.

-Internal failures include storage errors, sequencing failures, and inconsistent metadata state.

-Event publication failures do not invalidate commits but are recorded for diagnostics.

-## 10. Minimal state and caching constraints

-### 10.1 Permitted in memory state

-Graph Manager may maintain minimal in memory state required for correctness, including:

-* System scoped identity Parent identifiers and public key Attribute references.
-* Transient caches used during request processing.

-### 10.2 Forbidden state

-Graph Manager must not maintain:

-* Long lived application semantic indices.
+* Maximum object count.
+* Maximum scan budget.
+* Maximum payload size.

+Limits apply uniformly.

+## 9. Bounded traversal support

+Traversal exists solely for authorization.

+### 9.1 Boundaries

+* Fixed depth.
+* Fixed frontier.
+* Fixed visited count.

+### 9.2 Seed rules

+Seeds must be admissible.
+Masking applies if resolution would leak existence.

+### 9.3 Exposure constraints

+Traversal does not expose intermediate state unless separately authorized.

+### 9.4 Failure handling

+Traversal failures must not leak existence.

+## 10. Failure and rejection handling

+### 10.1 Rejection conditions

+Writes are rejected on validation, authorization, ownership, or bounds violation.

+Reads are rejected on validation, authorization when masking is not required, bounds violation, or invalid snapshot parameters.

+### 10.2 Failure behavior

+On internal failure:

+* No partial writes.
+* Serialized context released.
+* Failure returned.

+Event failures do not invalidate commits.

+## 11. Object lifecycle assumptions

+Assumptions:

+* Objects may be created and mutated.
+* Deletions, if defined, are explicit graph mutations.
+* Deleted or superseded objects are not returned unless explicitly requested and permitted.

+Undefined lifecycle states are treated as current.

+## 12. Minimal state and caching constraints

+### 12.1 Permitted state

+* System identity Parents and key Attributes.
+* Transient request scoped caches.
+* Short lived memoization.

+### 12.2 Forbidden state

+* Long lived semantic indices.
 * Independent schema or policy state.
-* State required for recovery after restart.
+* Recovery critical in memory state.

-## 11. Component interactions
+## 13. Component interactions

-### 11.1 Schema Manager
+### 13.1 Schema Manager

-Graph Manager provides:

-* `app_id`.
-* Operation kind or read scope.
-* Type keys and candidate values.

-Graph Manager relies on:

-* Type validation and mapping.
-* Domain membership.
+Graph Manager provides context and values.
+Relies on validation, mapping, domain membership, and visibility affecting rating identification.

-### 11.2 ACL Manager
+### 13.2 ACL Manager

-Graph Manager provides:

-* OperationContext.
-* Object identifiers and metadata.
-* Requested read or write scope.
-* Traversal outcomes when required.

-Graph Manager relies on allow or deny decisions.
+Graph Manager provides context, metadata, traversal outcomes, and visibility context.
+Relies on allow, deny, masking, and distance rules.

-### 11.3 Storage Manager
+### 13.3 Storage Manager

-Graph Manager provides:

-* Prepared write operations.
-* Bounded read descriptors.

-Graph Manager relies on transactional guarantees and sequence allocation.
+Graph Manager provides prepared operations and bounded reads.
+Relies on transactions and sequencing.

-### 11.4 Event Manager and Log Manager
+### 13.4 Event Manager and Log Manager

-Graph Manager publishes post commit events and records acceptance, rejection, and failure outcomes with trace identifiers.
+Graph Manager publishes post commit events and logs outcomes.

+## 14. Interface stability

+The Graph Manager is an internal system component.
+It is not a public API.

+Backward compatibility expectations are defined at the interface boundary, not in this document.